SEO Audit & Reporting Tool

 As we have mentioned previously, search engines change changing their algorithms and it is vital you keep on top of these updates through an audit, so you know what they are favouring.

 It is also important to follow these algorithms because they include certain practices that they are cracking down on.
-Favourable SEO strategies are often called White Hat SEO practices, while the dodgy methods that are likely to penalise you are called Black Hat SEO strategies.
+Favourable SEO strategies are often called White Hat SEO practices, while the dodgy methods hat are likely to penalise you are called Black Hat SEO strategies.
 Here are the Black Hat strategies you need to avoid in 2021 so that you don’t risk pushing your site down the rankings in search results.

-Broken pages: We mentioned backlinks and how powerful they can be for your SEO.
+We mentioned backlinks and how powerful they can be for your SEO.
 They can be equally dangerous if they are pointing to broken links.
 If you have changed or abolished a URL and there is a backlink pointing to it, ensure you set up a redirect to the new page so that the visitor is finding the correct information, not a broken link.

-Multiple, poor quality pages: Quality over quantity is the name of the game when it comes to SEO.
+Quality over quantity is the name of the game when it comes to SEO.
 Search bots favour a site with 20 high-quality pages over a site with 100 sparsely populated pages.
 Do you really need that many pages?
 Do you have the time and resources to ensure they are all populated properly?
 Always focus on having quality pages that you can maintain over time, rather than too many pages that you don’t have time to update.

-Duplicated content: This goes back to the previous point.
+This goes back to the previous point.
 It can be simple to use content from one page on another page that is relevant.
 This is a huge no-no, and is likely to attract a penalty.

-Unattainable keywords: This is not going to get you penalised, but it is bad practice.
+This is not going to get you penalised, but it is bad practice.
 There are certain keywords that you are just not going to hit because the competition is too high.
 Many keyword analysis tools will outline the keyword difficulty and if these are too high, don’t focus on them.

-Keyword spamming: This is a big one that search bots hate.
+This is a big one that search bots hate.
 Back in the pioneering days of the internet, people were able to trick search engines by stuffing keywords into headings, content and anywhere else they could fit them.
 ‘Plumbing services for people looking for plumbing at the best plumbing rates’ is content stuffing and will land you in hot water.

-Buying links: Ignore those ads, ignore those sites, ignore those mates who say you can just buy backlinks instead of earning them.
+Ignore those ads, ignore those sites, ignore those mates who say you can just buy backlinks instead of earning them.
 Google knows and they will punish you for it.
 There are no shortcuts to link building.

-Having thin content: The artificial intelligence powering the last algorithm update means it can read content on par with highly intelligent humans.
+The artificial intelligence powering the last algorithm update means it can read content on par with highly intelligent humans.
 If you have thin content that offers little except the inclusion of your keywords, this is not going to work for you anymore.
 Your content needs to be fresh, relevant, in-depth and thought-provoking.

-Hidden content: Another trick used by people in the past.
+Another trick used by people in the past.
 This could be paragraphs of keywords stuffed into a website but invisible to visitors.
 Bots are smarter than that in 2021.
 Use your audit to check this.

 There are many other high-level types of Black Hat SEO, but the message is clear – focus on what Google and its users want and you will be in the clear.
 Try and play trick in any way and you will be penalised.
 Ensure you are on the lookout for anything that could be flagged by using your audit or SEO report as gospel.